KEHILLAT ETZ CHAYIM FAQS

 Membership never is required to attend Shabbat davening.
-For the High Holidays in 2018, neither membership nor a ticket is required.
+For the High Holidays, tickets or membership are kindly requested.
 Those who wish to support Etz Chayim may do so by becoming a member, sponsoring a Kiddush or making a contribution.

 Is there programming for children?

 Yes, children’s learning and activities will be a focus of Etz Chayim.
 Weekly shabbat programming is offered for children of a range of ages.